Bed Bath & Beyond CEO Mark Tritton on the changing home

-NEW YORK, July 20 (Reuters) - Of the many changes over the past year, the meaning of home likely tops the list.
+NEW YORK (Reuters) - Of the many changes over the past year, the meaning of home likely tops the list.

 No longer just a nest at the end of the day, home has also become a workplace, school, refuge - or pandemic prison - around the clock.